Pygmalions/AsyncToolbox/README.md

 # AsyncToolbox

-A tool library for C# asynchronous programming.
+This library provides utilities for asynchronous programming.